redhat-manufacturing/device-edge-workshops/exercises/rhde_fdo_rtk/6.2-add-host-to-inventory/README.md

 ## Objective

+Ideally, our onboarding script in the previous exercise should have handled this step for us, however as a backup we'll investigate how this is done manually.

-In this exercise, we'll add our new host to an inventory in Ansible Controller for further automation tasks.
+Should your host already exist in Ansible Controller, proceed to the next exercise.
+If not, we'll add our new host to an inventory in Ansible Controller for further automation tasks.

 ### Step 1 - Adding a Host to an Inventory